-Notwithstanding the items a. through d. above, the Company sets the compensation, etc. for foreign Officers, etc. separately for each person, taking into consideration the market level, compensation custom, and other factors in each person's native country, as well as the content of operations and business characteristics.
+Notwithstanding the foregoing, the Company sets the remuneration, etc. for foreign Officers, etc. separately for each person, taking into consideration the market level, compensation custom, and other factors in each person's native country, as well as the content of operations and business characteristics.

-[Support System for Outside Directors and/or Outside Audit & Supervisory Board Members]
+[Support System for Outside Directors and/or Outside Audit & Supervisory Board Members] (Updated)

 To enable Outside Directors and Outside Audit & Supervisory Board Members to implement appropriate supervision and audits, the internal control division and internal audit division, etc. provide required information at the Board of Directors meetings and Audit & Supervisory Board meetings, etc. Divisions serving as secretariats of the Board of Directors and Audit & Supervisory Board assist the internal control division and internal audit division, etc. in the provision of information in a timely and appropriate manner and gives feedback to the relevant divisions, etc. to help those divisions effectively use and act upon the points and advice from the Outside Directors and Outside Audit & Supervisory Board Members.
+In addition, as opportunities for Outside Directors and Outside Audit & Supervisory Board Members to gain a deeper understanding of the workplace, we provide Outside Directors and Outside Audit & Supervisory Board Members to gain a deeper understanding of the workplace, we provide Outside Directors and Outside Audit & Supervisory Board Members to gain a deeper understanding of the workplace, we provide Outside Directors and Outside Audit & Supervisory Board Members to gain a deeper understanding of the workplace, we provide Outside Directors and Outside Audit & Supervisory Board Members to gain a deeper understanding of the workplace, we provide Outside Directors and Outside Audit & Supervisory Board Members to gain a deeper understanding of the workplace, we provide Outside Directors and Outside Audit & Supervisory Board Members to gain a deeper understanding of the workplace, we provide Outside Directors and Outside Audit & Supervisory Board Members with opportunities to participate as observers by providing information on the Group Joint Meeting of General Managers of Departments and Branch Officers, meetings to exchange opinions between inside directors and employees, and other events.